Hyperfine splitting in $^{6,7}$Li$^+$: Hfs theory of light few-electron atoms

 The complete magnetic dipole hyperfine structure is expressed analogously to Eq.~(\ref{eq:13})

 where

-Calculations of the leading-order magnetic dipole hfs in helium and helium-like atoms are presently well established \cite{morton:06:cjp}.
+Calculations of the leading-order magnetic dipole hfs in helium and heliumlike atoms are presently well established \cite{morton:06:cjp}.
 The leading QED correction of order $\alpha^2E_F$, $\delta^{(2)}$, was derived and calculated for helium in our previous investigations \cite{pachucki:01:jpb,pachucki:12:hehfs}.
 For the Li$^+$ and Be$^{2+}$ ions, similar calculations were carried out in Refs.~\cite{qi:20,sun:23,qi:23}.
-The higher-order QED correction $\delta^{(3)}$ has been unknown until recently.
-The first calculation was reported by us for helium atom in Ref.~\cite{patkos:unpunlished}.
+The higher-order QED correction $\delta^{(3)}$ was reported by us for helium atom in Ref.~\cite{patkos:unpunlished}.
 In the next section, we present the detailed derivation of formulas and perform numerical calculations of $\delta^{(3)}$ for Li$^+$.
-The higher-order QED correction $\delta^{(4)}$ is approximated by the hydrogen-like value in Eq.~(\ref{10}).
+The higher-order QED correction $\delta^{(4)}$ is approximated by the hydrogenlike value in Eq.~(\ref{10}).
 While it is a relatively small correction, its uncertainty will define the overall uncertainty of our theoretical predictions for the point-nucleus hfs.

 The complete relativistic recoil correction $\delta^{(2)}_\mathrm{rec}$ for few-electron systems is presently unknown.
 In this work we approximate it by a sum of the relativistic recoil correction for the corresponding hydrogenic ion and the mixing contribution $\delta^{(2)}_\mathrm{rec.mix}$,